goobergirl87/here-we-cook-again/README.md

 Different filters, that matter to us.
 An easy form to add new recipes.

-I'm still working on this, there are still some features, that will upgrade our cooking life.
+I'm still working on this, there are a lot of features, that will make this website a perfect cooking companion.
 My boyfriend is American, I'm German.
 So what is up with cups???
 And why are there not only American, but also British cups.
 We defintely need a converter for measuring.

 So here's the list of my current to-do:
 - make delete & edit button work